ronithgan/ronithgan.github.io/education.md

 ##### Classes at the University of Michigan

-I'm currently beginning my sophomore year at the University of Michigan.
-Here are a list of the main **CS** classes I've taken/am taking over my past year here:
+I'm currently beginning my junior year at the University of Michigan.
+As a dual-degree student, I've been exposed to a variety of topics in the fields of computer science and business.
+Here is a list of the main **CS** classes I've taken/am taking over my past year here:
 - EECS 485: Web Systems
 - EECS 376: Foundations of Computer Science
 - EECS 370: Introduction to Computer Organization